Bridge in Singapore

 Skyline of Singapore, Merlion, Singapore Flyer, Gardens by the Bay, Marina Bay Sands, Light and Sound show

-Soak in Singapore’s Skyline from 1-Altitude Bar
+Soak in Singapore’s Skyline from the Marina Bay Sands SkyPark Observation Deck

 Skyline of Singapore can be best seen from the rooftop of 1-altitude bar.